 You can get your ID card at the Safety and Security Office located in the lower level Rich Hall.
 Your ID is needed for nearly everything you do on campus including checking out books at the library, obtaining tickets for athletic events and entry to the Campus Recreation Center and academic buildings.
-Treat your ID card with care.
-Lost or damaged ID cards will be replaced at the Department of Safety and Security for a cost of $20.
+Lost ID cards can be replaced at the Department of Safety and Security for a cost of $20.

 Where can I find my class schedule?

 You can find our class schedule on WebAdvisor located on the homepage of Lycoming College's website.
 If you have any questions about scheduling classes contact the Registrar's office in Long Hall at (570) 321-4145.

 Semester and academic year parking permits may also be purchased at the Department of Safety and Security, lower level, Rich Hall.
 The office hours are Monday through Friday, 8:00am - 4:30pm.
 Parking regulations can be found at http://www.lycoming.edu/safetyAndSecurity/parking.aspx.
 It's a good idea to to arrive on campus early to ensure a parking spot.